alagoz/cfire/README.md

 ```

 ### 2. Load Any UCR Dataset via aeon
-HYDRA-TS supports any dataset from the UCR Time Series Archive via the aeon library.
+CFIRE supports any dataset from the UCR Time Series Archive via the aeon library.

 To change the dataset, simply modify the name_dset in the script:
 ```